tudelft3d/CityGML2OBJs/README.md

   * plain options: 0.048 seconds per building
   * plain + semantics: 0.0933 seconds per building

 LOD0 and LOD1 have roughly the same performance as LOD2.
-Validation of polygons does not decrease the speed.
+Validation of polygons does not notably decrease the speed.

 Contact me for questions and feedback